13 School Lessons Boomers Learned That Turned Out to Be Totally Wrong

 “Blind as a bat” might be catchy, but it’s biologically incorrect.
 Bats aren’t blind at all.
 In fact, many species have excellent night vision.
 Combine that with their echolocation abilities—bouncing sound waves off objects to “see” their surroundings—and bats become some of nature’s most impressive navigators.

 Their echolocation is so precise that they can detect objects as thin as a human hair in total darkness.
-So, far from bumbling blindly through the sky, bats are flying marvels of sensory perception.
 The real myth is thinking they need our sympathy—when they’re probably better drivers than most of us.

 13. Blood Is Blue Until It Hits Oxygen